maximilianou/maximilianou/README.md

 - 100% REMOTE.
 European Union Citizenship.

 - I’ve been a Software Developer for approximately 20 years, consistently working with the latest trends, focusing on simplifying complexity and working with teams to align on the Goal.
-I have worked for big companies and startups too, on big teams and small teams, so I can blend into any environment.
+I have worked for big companies and startups too, on big teams and small teams.

 - https://my.indeed.com/p/maximilianou-s1rmnyx